Google Ads for Counsellors and Mental Health Therapists in Canada

 The Mental Health Advertising Landscape in Canada

 Mental health search advertising in Canada faces a unique challenge: demand is high, but the space is increasingly crowded by large directory platforms like Psychology Today, BetterHelp, and Therapy Tribe.
 These platforms invest heavily in SEO, making organic visibility harder for individual therapists.
-Google Ads allows individual counsellors and mental health clinics to appear above these directory listings for specific local searches — putting your practice first when someone searches “anxiety therapist Vancouver” or “trauma counsellor Victoria BC.”
+Google Ads allows individual counsellors and mental health clinics to appear above these directory listings for high-intent searches — directly in front of someone who has decided they want to work with a therapist and is ready to book.

-• No unsubstantiated comparative claims (“the best therapist in Vancouver”)
+• No unsubstantiated comparative claims — “best therapist in Vancouver” or “most effective anxiety treatment” will be flagged

 Cost Benchmarks for Mental Health Google Ads in Canada (2026)